ManuelVargas1251/ChordFinder/readme.md

 ## Chord Finder

-This program should be able to display the chord name of the user inputted chord.
+This program should be able to display the chord name of the user inputted notes.
-This could help musicians more quickly understand what chords they are playing.
+This could help beginner musicians more quickly understand what chords they are playing.

 To compile: